A new determination of higher-order QCD corrections to hadronic $\tau$ decays: The Levin transform

 The Levin transform is a powerful nonlinear sequence transformation capable of accelerating the convergence of slowly convergent or even strongly divergent series~\cite{levin:1973}.
 Its central idea is to incorporate explicit estimates of the truncation error into the transformation.
 It is constructed in such a way that it represents an exact value of model sequences,

-where $\text{N}_0 = {0,1,2,3, \cdots}$ and $\beta$ is an arbitrary parameter, and $ \omega_n$ is the remainder which is an arbitrary functions of $n$, and depending on its behaviour, the sequesnce $s_n$ may converge or diverge.
+where $\text{N}_0 = {0,1,2,3, \cdots}$ and $\beta$ is an arbitrary parameter.
+Here $s$ denotes the full sum i.e. the value which the sequence $s_n$ tends to and which the Levin transform seeks to reconstruct, and $\omega_n$ denotes the remainder estimate, which is an arbitrary functions of $n$, and depending on its behaviour, the sequesnce $s_n$ may converge or diverge.
 We notice that in Eq.\eqref{seq_n}, $\beta+ n$ cannot be zero which requires $\beta>0$.
 For a review of the Levin transform, see Ref. \cite{weginer:1989}.

 As demonstrated and emphasized by Smith and Ford in extensive numerical studies of several linear and nonlinear series transformations, Levin’s transformations are probably the most effective and versatile convergence accelerators currently available, with the additional capability of summing even strongly divergent series \cite{smith:1979,smith:1982}.
 A general representation of the Levin transform is given by \cite{weginer:1989},